dotnet/aspire/src/Components/Aspire.MySqlConnector/README.md

 ### Use configuration providers

 The .NET Aspire MySQL component supports [Microsoft.Extensions.Configuration](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration).
-It loads the `MySqlConnectorSettings` from configuration by using the `Aspire:MySql` key.
+It loads the `MySqlConnectorSettings` from configuration by using the `Aspire:MySqlConnector` key.
 Example `appsettings.json` that configures some of the options:

 ```json
 {